ColeFrancis/6502/README.md

 each update of the processor.

 ## Performance
-The core ran the test program ran at __ on an i7 3.2 GHz with 16GB of ram.
-The same program ran 70e6 instructions/sec or about 0.27GHz on an i5 1.0 GHz with 8GB Windows machine running WSL.
+The core ran the test program ran at 81e6 instructions/sec or about 0.33GHz on a machine with an i7 3.2 GHz and 16GB of ram.

+The same program ran 70e6 instructions/sec or about 0.27GHz on a a Windows machine running WSL with an i5 1.0 GHz and 8GB of ram.

 ## Additional features